emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 ### Forwarders and Marketplaces

 In reality, connecting the shipper and carrier is no easy task.
-Apart from the two core parties, a third trustworth party is usually invovled.
+Apart from the two core parties, a third trustworthy party is usually involved.
 This can be either a forwarder or a marketplace.
 A forwarder takes in shipments from the shipper and finds a carrier for the shipment.
 A marketplace connects the shippers and carriers directly.

 ### Network and Terminals

 The shipment may not go directly from the pickup location to the dropoff location.
-Networks and terminals may be use to aggregate shipments or change of transportation mode to maximize the efficiency.
+Networks and terminals may be use to aggregate shipments or change of transportation mode to maximize efficiency.

 {{< figure src="../assets/what/road_freight_terminals.png" title="Network and Terminals">}}